valdotle/mangopeeler/readme.md

 -   Longer chapters → consider increasing the number of directory entry threads.
 -   For a given total number of threads, allocating more threads to `directory-threads` while decreasing `directory-entry-threads` should decrease memory usage.

-The inverse is true for all of the above.
+The opposite is true for all of the above.

 Very low values for either `directory-threads` or `directory-entry-threads` can hamper performance rather than improving it.
 Consider disabling the respective option.